srini-id/ImpexDocs-CodingChallenge/README.md

 ### What we are looking for

 1. Attention to detail.
 You will need to carefully read through the requirements and constraints and make sure to comply with that
 2. Quality of code.
 This is your chance to shine as a Software Engineer.
-You need to demonstrate your bredth of knowledge.
+You need to demonstrate your breadth of knowledge.
 Things we look for include
   - Code structure (think through how many projects in the solution, what is the strcture, what architecture you will use etc)
   - Automated tests (unit, integration etc)
   - Scalability of solution